TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TypoScriptTemplates/TheConstantEditor/Index.rst

    }

-This example shows how the static template "BUSINESS", which you find in the system extension "statictemplates", is configured for the **basic**-module.
+This example shows how the static template "BUSINESS", which you find in the extension "statictemplates", is configured for the **basic**-module.

 The Business template is frame-based and has a very simple layout.
 It